AlgoMessiahs/Hacktoberfest/README.md

 # Hacktoberfest
-A begginer friendly repository which helps the beginner to start theri open source contribution easily.
+A begginer friendly repository which helps the beginner to start their open source contribution easily.
 1. Sign up or sign in to your Github account.
 2. Register yourself at Hacktoberfest 2021 using your Github account.
 3. Come back to this Hacktoberfest Repo.